SeanMcP/seanmcp.com/src/content/articles/why-i-switched-from-gatsby-to-eleventy.md

 Gatsby has a bit of a learning curve, but after the first few weeks I felt comfortable working in their environment.
 Whenever I wanted to tweak the layout, design, and/or functionality of the site, I felt comfortable diving into the JavaScript to make the change.

-Gatsby's integration with Netlify was seamless as well^[In retrospect, I think this has more to do with Netlify's amazing service than Gatsby.], which made pushing changes to production as easy as pushing code.
+Gatsby's integration with Netlify was seamless as well[^1], which made pushing changes to production as easy as pushing code.

 With my Gatsby personal site and blog, I was riding high with the cool kids.